passcod/blook/transcripts/queerly-there-special-01.md

 fun of by Harry and his brothers for being made to dance with his teacher.

 Of the boys, only Neville shows willingness and joy in dancing and this is played for laughs.
-It's also worth noting that Neville, sweet bean that he is, his character begins as a non-conventionally masculine wimpy comic relief, so it's kind of safe for him to enjoy dancing because ha ha.
+It's also worth noting that Neville, sweet bean that he is... his character begins as a non-conventionally masculine wimpy comic relief, so it's kind of _safe_ for him to enjoy dancing because ha ha.
 It's just another way that he's not a traditional man.

 The girls are also viewed as targets for dating by the boys.